Using Invoice Financing

 Enness will always start by understanding your needs.
 There are different ways to go about invoice financing, and some options may be better for your business than others.
 As well as the best terms and the best rates, Enness will be thinking about what financing package will be most beneficial to you and how it should be structured.

-Enness can deliver a negotiated offer for your review in 24 hours if required.
+Enness can deliver negotiated options for your perusal within just a few working days.
 With access to more than 500 global lenders and with an ability to source, negotiate and close transactions in the minimum timeframe, Enness can help you unlock working capital in just a few days.
 As well as negotiating the deal, your broker will also be on hand to remove roadblocks, keep all parties focussed on closing the deal on time and acting in your best interests at every stage in the process.

 In much of the market, lenders prefer borrowers to opt for an "all or nothing" approach.
 In other words, to be eligible, all your invoices need to be put forward to the lender who will let you borrow against them.
 With Enness helping you access the right lender, invoice financing will be much more flexible and suited to the needs of your business.
 If needed, Enness will negotiate that only certain invoices are used for an invoice financing facility: that might be a specific business line, certain clients or invoices that are more than a certain amount.